tetz2442/formvalidate/README.md

 ```

 ###Usage
-The plugin will read your your inputs and base filters off of that.
+The plugin will read your inputs and base filters off of that.
 So if you have a input with type "number", it will automatically validate that the field has only numbers in it.

 JS
 ```